lindamazzone/BA_Thesis_Mazzone/README.md

 There are 5 folders:
 1. missing_documentation_files: to create the missing documentation files
 2. filtering: The filtering process
-3. std: get the data about the standard deviation of F1 and F2
+3. std: get the data about the standard deviation of F1 and F2 and the summarizing tables about the vowel inventory
 4. linear_regression_models: scripts to run the models
-5. additional_information: scripts to get tables, figures and quantitative data.
+5. additional_information: scripts to get figures and quantitative data.
 6. data: all the data already existing and available to download from the VoxCommunis corpus

 ## How to run: